nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 ## Takeaways
 ####  In the next few weeks, we will be watching the European outbreak for signs that the new mitigation measures have stemmed cross-border transmission.
 <br><br>
-#### We will be monitoring the situation in South America as more sequences become available.
+#### We will be monitoring the situation in South America for signs of local transmission as more sequences become available.
 <br><br>
 ####  The U.S. epidemic likely has very complex transmission patterns of both import and spread across even disparate parts of the country.
 We find evidence of multiple local transmission chains in Washington and California.
 <br><br>